-- Teach human anatomy using prosected specimens to small groups of first- and second-year graduate entry medical students on the 'Graduate Entry Medicine Anatomy Module'.
+Teach human anatomy using prosected specimens to small groups of first- and second-year graduate entry medical students on the 'Graduate Entry Medicine Anatomy Module'.
 These sessions normally last two hours, during which demonstrators will offer support to students learning from prosections, as needed.
-This course will cover musculoskeletal anatomy (limbs and spine), thoracic, abdominal and pelvic anatomy, head and neck anatomy and neuroanatomy (brain and spinal cord). - Teach human neuroanatomy to second year medical students on the 'Nervous System' course, using brain and spinal cord specimens.
+This course will cover musculoskeletal anatomy (limbs and spine), thoracic, abdominal and pelvic anatomy, head and neck anatomy and neuroanatomy (brain and spinal cord).